eclipse-iofog/iofog.org/content/docs/2/reference-agent/debugging.md

     <figcaption>Intellij edit configuration</figcaption>
 </figure>

-- Click on the green plus (top left) and select Remote to add a new configuration for a remote app.
+- Click on the plus (top left) and select Remote to add a new configuration for a remote app.

 - Enter a name for the configuration, for example my-remote-agent.